Mark Speight: Career

 Speight intended to become a cartoonist, but he eventually became a TV presenter following a job painting the set of a television production.
 He auditioned for SMart and, following a successful interview where he met future co-presenter Jay Burridge, he went on to present SMart from its first edition in 1994.
 Speight became close friends with Burridge, whose art studio in West London was used to create all of the art content for SMart; Burridge noted: "We would bounce ideas and jokes off each other all day until we had developed an almost telepathically linked knowledge of what made each other laugh."
 Speight and Burridge were joined by third presenter Zoe Ball, who was replaced first by Josie d'Arby, and then Kirsten O'Brien and Lizi Botham.
 With Burridge, O'Brien and Botham, Speight presented the spin-off shows SMart on the Road, SMarteenies, and various live events.
 He starred in the BAFTA-nominated ITV Saturday morning show Scratchy & Co. from 1995 until 1998.

 Speight's other work ranged from children's television to adult factual programmes.
-His children's television credits include playing the Abominable No Man in Timmy Mallett's Timmy Towers and presenting Beat the Cyborgs, Name That Toon, On Your Marks, Insides Out, and History Busters, the last of which won a Royal Television Society Award.
+His children's television credits include playing the Abominable No Man in Timmy Mallett's Timmy Towers and presenting Beat the Cyborgs, Name That Toon, On Your Marks, Insides Out, Eat Your Words, and History Busters, the last of which won a Royal Television Society Award.
 Speight also worked on This Morning, The Heaven and Earth Show, The Big Breakfast and was a contestant on ITV's Gladiators and Celebrity Wrestling.
 Speight also played the king on children's programme See It Saw It, where he met Natasha Collins.
-Collins was seriously injured after being hit by a car in 2001, and had to leave See It Saw It.
+Collins was seriously injured after being hit by a car in 2001, and had to leave the programme.
 Speight began dating her in 2003, and they became engaged in Barbados in 2005.
 They planned to get married in fancy dress and Speight joked that the wedding might feature monkeys, his favourite animal.